Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Introduction

 These scenarios often require ensemble-based optimization, where system parameters vary across ensemble members.
 In such cases, the gradient or Hessian must be computed for each ensemble element, and control updates are determined from the ensemble-averaged derivatives, as in the L-BFGS and Newton methods.
 This significantly increases the computational cost, potentially requiring several hours or even days of high-performance computing time.

-In this work, we address the optimization of single-spin magnetic resonance pulses by combining the finite element method (FEM) with the method of moving asymptotes (MMA) \cite{svanberg1987Method}.
-In a test case involving excitation pulse design, FEM with linear shape function approximation computes the spin trajectory and gradient more than 10 times faster than GRAPE.
-In a test case involving universal rotation pulse optimization, we reformulate the ensemble-averaged fidelity maximization as a constrained problem.
-Under this formulation, MMA achieves a faster convergence rate than the L-BFGS method and exhibits the shortest wall-clock time compared to both L-BFGS and the Newton–Raphson methods.
+In this work, we address the optimization of single-spin magnetic resonance pulses by combining the finite element method (FEM)~\cite{hughesFinite2012,StrangFix1973} with the method of moving asymptotes (MMA) \cite{svanberg1987Method}.
+Finite elements with linear, quadratic, and cubic Hermite basis functions provide an efficient and scalable solution for computing single-spin optimal-control gradients.
+By formulating the ensemble-averaged fidelity maximization as a constrained optimization, MMA converges more rapidly than L-BFGS and yields the lowest overall runtime among L-BFGS and Newton–Raphson methods.